ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/producer/README.md

 The logic to send the messages can be found inside the ProducerServiceImpl class:
 - The method sendMessage makes use of a kafkaProducer or kafkaTemplate object depending on the endpoint.
 - Both the KafkaProducer and the KafkaTemplate beans are created in the KafkaConfiguration class.

+Before using the API, we recommend to get the topic created in the broker (the topic is part of the request).
+To do that, we can use the following command to create a topic with 3 partitions and replication factor 1 (because there is just 1 broker running) within the broker:
+- `kafka-topics --bootstrap-server localhost:9092 --topic my_topic --create --partitions 3 --replication-factor 1`